htoh-io/help-center/src/content/docs/en/htoh-trip-connect/what-is-htoh-trip-connect.md

 ---
 title: What is HtoH Trip Connect© ?
+Yet another fancy name.
 ---

 HtoH Trip Connect© is a technology developed by HtoH that automates the centralization of your travel bookings.